civican/legisinfo/42-1/bills/C-55/bill_text.md

 This enactment amends the `Oceans Act` to, among other things,

-clarify the responsibility of the Minister of Fisheries and Oceans to establish a national network of protected areas;
+clarify the responsibility of the Minister of Fisheries and Oceans to establish a national network of marine protected areas;

 empower the Minister to designate marine protected areas by order and prohibit certain activities in those areas;